 Our incentive compensation program is designed to reward both individual and team performance, measured by overall Cintas results and individual achievement.
-The objectives remained the same as the previous fiscal year because these objectives are important and Cintas continues to make progress on these objectives.
-The Executive Incentive Plan for fiscal 2011 applies to all of our executive officers.
-The incentive compensation arrangement for our CEO, Mr. Scott D. Farmer, was based on Cintas' earnings per share (EPS), growth in sales and other performance goals selected by the Committee.
-The incentive compensation arrangement for our President and Chief Operating Officer, Mr. J. Phillip Holloman, was based on Cintas' EPS, growth in sales for operations within his responsibility, Rental division net income and the accomplishment of certain individual goals.
-The incentive compensation arrangements for our Senior Vice President and Chief Financial Officer, William C. Gale, our Vice President and Secretary - General Counsel, Mr. Thomas E. Frooman and our Vice President and Treasurer, Mr. J. Michael Hansen were based on Cintas' EPS and individual achievement.
+The Executive Incentive Plan for fiscal 2012 applies to all of our executive officers.
+The incentive compensation arrangement for our CEO, Mr. Scott D. Farmer, was based on Cintas' earnings per share ("EPS"), growth in sales and other performance goals selected by the Committee.
+The incentive compensation arrangement for our President and Chief Operating Officer, Mr. J. Phillip Holloman, was based on Cintas' EPS, growth in sales for operations within his responsibility, growth in net income for operations within his responsibility and the accomplishment of certain individual goals.
+The incentive compensation arrangements for our Senior Vice President and Chief Financial Officer, William C. Gale, our Vice President and Secretary - General Counsel, Mr. Thomas E. Frooman and our Vice President and Treasurer, Mr. J. Michael Hansen were based on Cintas' EPS and achievement of certain individual goals.